2013 Rugby World Cup Sevens qualifying – Men

-This was the qualifications of the men to the 2013 Rugby World Cup Sevens aimed at selecting men's national teams in the Rugby sevens, which appeared in the finals in Moscow.
+This was the qualifications process of the men's teams for the 2013 Rugby World Cup Sevens, aimed at selecting the men's Rugby sevens national teams, which appeared in the finals in Moscow.

 General

-The tournament organized by the IRB World Cup held in Moscow on 28–30 June 2013, and the attendance of twenty-four team.
+The tournament organized by the IRB World Cup was held in Moscow on 28–30 June 2013, with the attendance of twenty-four team.
 Automatic qualification to the final tournament hosts and quarter-received previous World Cup.
 The remaining seats were held in elimination tournaments.